Discover how best to protect the cultural integrity of on board art.

 - Why is conservation an important consideration?
 Helen Robertson, National Maritime Museum

 - Carrying Art at Sea: Tony Baumgartner Partner, Clyde & Co

 - Build and Design: Dr William Collier, G L Watson

 - Build and Design: John Leonida Partner, Clyde & Co

 - Insurance: Mike Taylor-West, La Playa Insurance

-- Tax considerations: Nic Arnold, PWC
+- Tax compliance: Nic Arnold, PWC

 - Legal considerations: Panos Pourgourides, Hill Dickinson